Guide To Getting Air Out Of Your Heating System

 If you don’t want to go into your toolbox at all, I’ve managed to use the nail file of a nail cutter to get the job done too.

-What happens if you bleed a radiator with the heating on?
+What happens if you bleed the radiator when the heating is on

 Bleeding radiator no water no air